Bilbonet/pet-animal-care-management/README.md

 <!-- /!\ do not modify above this line -->

-# Averything to manage animal care
+# Everything to manage animal care

 This modules have everything which require to manage animal care